campusdomar/PuMuKIT1/doc/UserGuide.md

 This module is used by the series module and the multimedia object module to list images linked to different multimedia objects or series.
 This also allows you to link new images.

 Both series and multimedia objects have a certain number of little representative images assigned, mainly obtained from a frame of the video or the logo of which you record.
-These images are arranged to configure, as we can see in the Web portal, and to give a greater priority depending on the order.
+These images can be arranged from the “multimedia” tab in order to change the order in which they appear on the Web portal.

 There are three different ways to link new images:
 -   Indicating the URL of the image: This is used to indicate an existing image in another HTTP server.

 -   Uploading a local image: Uploading a new image of the client server is the most used method.
-These images are resizing in the server to save space and reduce the bandwidth needed to show the portal.
+These images are resized in the server to save space and reduce the bandwidth needed to show the portal.

 -   Using an existing image: The last used images are listed in pages so you could reuse them.
 You can advance throughout the different pages with the “previous” and “next” buttons.